justicephysics/humanos2.0/canal-dogma.md

 - **See the Canal Dogma** in your own life, your own industry, your own country.
 - **Name it.** Use #CanalDogma when you share stories of narrow gates, artificial scarcity, and pressure‑driven collapse.
-- **Build the alternative.** Visit the Virtual Nalanda.
+- **Build the alternative.** Visit the Justice Physics Nalanda.
 Read the Simple Engineering Vision.
 Pick an open problem from the Challenges page.
 Start widening the canal, one small step at a time.

 The cosmos already proved it works.
 The blueprint is open.
 The only thing missing is your refusal to accept the narrow gate as natural.